Unique You Counselling is a private counselling practice owned and managed by Helen Farrow (was Helen Scott-Wilson).

 Helen Farrow controls and processes the information received and is responsible for complying with the EU General Data Protection Regulations (GDPR) enforced by the Information Commissioners office (www.ico.org.uk).

-How Unique You Counselling collects your data: Data is only collected by Unique You Counselling through the interactions between yourself and Helen Scott-Wilson, the paper work you fill in during sessions, the phone calls, texts and emails which you submit to Helen either personally or through Unique You Counselling’s directory listings.
+How Unique You Counselling collects your data: Data is only collected by Unique You Counselling through the interactions between yourself and Helen Farrow, the paper work you fill in during sessions, the phone calls, texts and emails which you submit to Helen either personally or through Unique You Counselling’s directory listings.

 Information you share by other means: Information is not requested or collected and stored by Helen through the social media platforms or the website that Unique You Counselling uses for marketing purposes.
 Any links followed on this website or personal data voluntarily added to social media sites by clients, will be subject to that sites own cookie acceptance procedures and Privacy Policies.
 Information you submit to these sites may be transferred outside of the European Union.